Infected Eyebrow Piercing: Signs, Treatment, & Prevention

 Can swimming worsen an infected eyebrow piercing?

 Yes, swimming can worsen an infected eyebrow piercing.
 Water from swimming pools, hot tubs, lakes, and the sea may contain harmful microorganisms that can lead to infection and further irritate the piercing (8).
-It is advisable to avoid swimming for at least the first two weeks after getting a piercing.
+It is advisable to avoid swimming for at least the first two weeks after getting a piercing or if your piercing gets infected.

 Can I use over-the-counter antibiotics for an infected eyebrow piercing?